The Kentucky Conservation Committee‘s mission is to be a

 Please be sure to check Kentucky Conservation Committee out on Facebook for more information and networking!

-One of KCC’s main goals is to advance the cause of the positive benefits to our state from biodiversity.
-Similarly, we seek to address those issues which interfere with biodiversity.
+One of KCC’s main goals is to enhance and protect the Commonwealth’s rich biodiversity.
 To that end, KCC is pleased to make available to the public an important policy paper on biodiversity entitled, “The Importance of Roadside Vegetation and the Need for a Vegetation Management Plan in the Commonwealth of Kentucky.”
 This paper is authored by Dr. Tara Trammell of the University of Louisville and Dr. Tamara Sluss of Kentucky State University.
 The paper highlights the need for an Integrated Plan to remove exotic species, promote the use of native species and maintain healthy plant communities which are vital for the state.
 We invite your careful attention to this important paper and and your participation in a discussion of these important issues.

 - Bruce Williams Lifetime Achievement Award